Cross sections for coherent elastic and inelastic neutrino-nucleus scattering: Formalism

 The scattering process' cross section is proportional to the squared magnitude of the transition amplitude induced by the nuclear current.
 Since the relevant ground state to ground state transition for spherically symmetrical nuclei is $0^+ \rightarrow 0^+$, only the vector part of the current will contribute.
 The amplitude can be expressed as

 where we have inserted the impulse approximation (IA) expression for the nuclear current, as a sum of single--body operators:

 with

-Furthermore, $f_p(\vec{q})$ and $f_n(\vec{q})$ are the Fourier transforms of the proton and neutron densities respectively. $F_{p}$ and $F_{n}$ are proton and neutron form factors.
+where we used the convention $\tau_3(i)=+1$ for proton, -1 for neutrons.
+Furthermore, $f_p(\vec{q})$ and $f_n(\vec{q})$ are the Fourier transforms of the proton and neutron densities, respectively. $F_{p}$ and $F_{n}$ are proton and neutron form factors, for which we adopt the standard Galster parametrization.
+Note that using a more sophisticated parametrization of the form factor, other than Galster, will not affect the results at the energies relevant to this work.
 The overall structure of the transition amplitude consists of products of the weak charge with two factors: the nuclear form factor, determined by the spatial distribution of the nucleons in the nucleus, as well as the nucleon form factor.
 We arrive at the expression:

 such that the form factor becomes 1 in the static limit.
 Note that in writing down the functional dependence we can make use of the non--relativistic approximation $Q \approx |\vec{q}|$, valid in the energy regime considered.